 This seminar course will provide an introduction to Paul's ethical thinking in the context of the theological fabric of his thought.
-It will be provide an opportunity to read some of the great commentators on Paul's ethics and to discuss the interrelationship between Paul's ethics and his theology.
+It will provide an opportunity to read some influential commentators on Paul's ethics and to discuss the interrelationship between Paul's ethics and his theology.